Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Allow approximately 1.5 hours for the tour.

 Admission to the Alazaba in Malaga is just €3.50 (reduced €1.50 for students, disabled and seniors over 65).
 If you are also planning to visit Gibralfaro Castle, buy a combined ticket for €5.50 (€2.50 reduced price).
-Every Sunday, entry to Alcazaba and Gibralfaro Castle is after 14. free hour.
+Every Sunday, entry to the Alcazaba and Gibralfaro Castle is free after 2pm.

 You can buy tickets simply from the machine at the entrance to the Alcazaba.
 There are no queues during the week, but there are on weekends (especially in high season).